ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

 Save this, and run it.
 You should see a turtle appear.

-## Step 3: Create and implement the functions for the two basic shapes (rectangle and triangle)
+## Step 3: Create and implement the functions for the basic shapes - rectangle and triangle

 In your lab04.py file, write the skeleton of <code> drawRectangle() </code> and <code> drawTriangle()</code> as shown below.
 You will need some of the trigonometric functions provided in that math module to implement <code> drawTriangle()</code>.
 In order to use that module, add a line to import it at the top of the file.
 To learn more about the math module refer [the Python documentation on the module](https://docs.python.org/3/library/math.html) and scroll down to the section on trigonometric functions.